basusattwik/basusattwik.github.io/_pages/about.md

 ## Updates

-- **05-2025** — Paper “Can NeRFs See without Cameras?” accepted at NeurIPS 2025.
+- **May 2025** — Paper “Can NeRFs See without Cameras?” accepted at NeurIPS 2025.

-- **12-2024** — Paper “Estimating Multi-chirp Parameters using Curvature-guided Langevin Monte Carlo” accepted at ICASSP 2025.
+- **Dec 2024** — Paper “Estimating Multi-chirp Parameters using Curvature-guided Langevin Monte Carlo” accepted at ICASSP 2025.

-- **12-2023** — Passed the ECE Qual Exam.
+- **Dec 2023** — Passed the ECE Qual Exam.

-- **08-2022** — Joined the Ph.D. program in ECE at UIUC.
+- **Aug 2022** — Joined the Ph.D. program in ECE at UIUC.